 A few words about seat comfort

-Actually, there’s absolutely no comfort to speak up.
+Actually, there’s absolutely no comfort to speak of.
 The seats of these American Eagle Embraer 145 regional jets are as stiff as they look, and they offer very little in terms of padding and support.
 This is not an airplane that you want to be on for more than one hour.
 If I’m being honest, even 45 minutes was pushing it.

 The arrival into Chicago